pnp/graph-connectors-samples/samples/nodejs-typescript-github/README.md

   func start
   ```

-### Creating the Graph connector
+### Creating the Copilot connector

-* From the previous step, you may notice on there are three functions running, you need to browse to the **createConnection** endpoint to create a Graph connector on `http://localhost:7071/api/createConnection`
+* From the previous step, you may notice on there are three functions running, you need to browse to the **createConnection** endpoint to create a Copilot connector on `http://localhost:7071/api/createConnection`

 > This can take upwards of 15 minutes for the connection to be created

-### Enabling the Graph connector in search results
+### Enabling the Copilot connector in search results

-Once created, you Enable the Graph connector in Search & intelligence data sources
+Once created, you Enable the Copilot connector in Search & intelligence data sources

 * Go to the [Search & intelligence data sources](https://admin.microsoft.com/?source=applauncher#/MicrosoftSearch/connectors) page
 * Find the **GitHub** connection in the table, and in the **Required actions** column, select **Include Connector Results** and confirm the prompt